jdorner/node-sapnwrfc/README.md

 - Extract the SDK archive with SAPCAR
 - Copy the files from the lib folder to C:\Windows\system32

+### OS X

+OS X is **not supported** due to the fact that there is no suitable SAP RFC NW SDK available.
+The module will compile but fail when trying to lazy-load its dependencies.

 ## Installation (both Linux and Windows)

 - You may now download the addon from the [npm registry](http://search.npmjs.org) and install it by using the `npm` command.